 We first met at a mutual friends 21st birthday party, it was a fancy dress party.
 I was dressed as a 118 man and Robert was dressed as an inflatable penis.

 Tell me your proposal story:

 Robert proposed on the edge of Loch Lomond, at a special secluded spot we have previously found whilst exploring.

 The day before we had climbed Ben Lomond and that day we were out all day visiting different waterfalls around the Loch, my feet were killing and I was not up for anymore walking.
 Robert dragged me reluctantly to our spot, I moaned the whole way.
-Once we climbed down down our spot, he had our song playing from a speaker he had hidden in his pocket and he got down on 1 knee and asked me to marry him- the ring box was empty and when I said this to him all the colour drained from him, he has opened the box upside down.
+Once we climbed down to our spot, he had our song playing from a speaker he had hidden in his pocket and he got down on 1 knee and asked me to marry him – the ring box was empty and when I said this to him all the colour drained from him, he has opened the box upside down.
 He was frantically searching and thankfully found the ring about a foot away from falling in the Loch!

 Why did you choose a Loch Lomond elopement for your wedding day?